brycefrank/brycefrank.github.io/_site/research.md

 # Research

-I am a forest biometrician at Oregon State University.
+I am a postdoctoral fellow working with the Forest Inventory and Analysis program.
 I recently completed my PhD program under the advisement of Temesgen Hailemariam in the [Forest Measurements and Biometrics Lab](http://fmbl.forestry.oregonstate.edu/).
-My research interests revolve around LiDAR and remote sensing applications for large scale analysis of forest resources.
+My research interests revolve around large scale analysis of forest resources.
 In particular:

+- Utilization of Remote Sensing Data
 - Small Area Estimation
 - Uncertainty Assessment
-- Applications for Non-Parametric Methods
+- Sampling

-### Publications
+### Peer-Reviewed Publications

 Frank, Bryce, Francisco Mauro, Hailemariam Temesgen, and Kevin Ford.
 2019. *Analysis of Classification Methods for Identifying Stands for Commercial Thinning using LiDAR.* Canadian Journal of Remote Sensing.